A Geometric Theory for Hypergraph Matching: Transferrals via the minimum degree sequence

 On the other hand, for any $e' \in M$ we have $\ab \cdot \chi(e) \le \ab \cdot \chi(e')$ by definition of $A$, and by Claim~\ref{c5.1a} (iii) we can choose $e'$ so that $\ab \cdot \chi(e') \le U_f + D_Fkd\alpha$.
 Thus we have a contradiction to our original assumption that $A \not\sub \langle \{\chi(V_i) : i \in [r]\}\rangle$, which proves the Lemma. \endproof

 Next we need to address a technical complication alluded to earlier, which is that we cannot satisfy the assumption $\delta \ll 1/n$ in Lemma~\ref{gen_trans_1_partite} by working directly with $J$.
-Thus we need the following lemma, which will be proved by taking a random selection of edges in $M$, that allows us to reduce to a small matched subsystem $(J', M')$ with similar properties to $(J, M)$.
-In the setting of the lemma, we say that \emph{$M$ $\alpha$-represents $F$} if for any $\ib, \ib'$ in $I(F)$, letting $N, N'$ denote the number of edges $e' \in M$ with index $\ib, \ib'$ respectively, we have $N' \ge (1-\alpha)N$ (so each $\ib \in I(F)$ is represented by approximately the same number of edges of $M$).
-Note that when $(J, M)$ is $\Part F$-partite this implies that $(J,M)$ is $\Part$-proper (recall that this was a condition needed for Lemma~\ref{make_rectuple_spanning_partite}.)
-Also, if $M$ $0$-represents $F$ then the number of edges $e' \in M$ with $\ib(e') = \ib$ is the same for all $\ib \in I(F)$; in this case we say that $M$ is \emph{$F$-balanced}.
+Thus we need the next lemma, which will be proved by taking a random selection of edges in $M$, that allows us to reduce to a small matched subsystem $(J', M')$ with similar properties to $(J, M)$.
+For this we need the following definitions.